Description

 A common example would be to use the swipe left / right triggers to call the next / previous navigation action.

-In the context of design for accessibility, performing gestures on static assets will enable you to capture large, gross motor gestures for every individual, static item in a running experience.
-For example, create an on-screen track pad for navigation.
+In the context of design for accessibility, performing gestures on static assets will enable you to capture large, gross motor gestures for every individual static item in a running experience.
+For example, create an on-screen trackpad for navigation.
 Or trigger text-to-speech without requiring perfect touch precision.

-How is a touch gesture managed
+How a touch gesture is managed

 The order of touch interaction gesture triggers is based on the Z position of the asset, meaning an asset nested in the front layer will always have priority over an asset on a layer beneath it.
-Gestures placed on a specific asset, scene or experience will only work if there is no other asset that absorbs interaction on top of them.
+Gestures placed on a specific asset, scene, or experience will only work if there is no other asset that absorbs interaction on top of them.

 Supported Gestures